ED-MMA/Source/README.md

 # To be implemented

 - Automatic tracking of Horizon and Odyssey sessions.
-- Color and Ui placemant integration with the famous [EDHM](https://github.com/BlueMystical/EDHM_UI) made by Blue Mystical (o7 commander)
+- Color and Ui placemant integration with the famous [EDHM](https://github.com/BlueMystical/EDHM_UI) made by Blue Mystic (o7 commander)

 # Install